Malcolm Roberts (politician): Australian Building and Construction Commission

-Malcolm Roberts supports the reestablishment of the Office of the Australian Building and Construction Commissioner, which would have powers to fight union corruption in the construction industry, because he believes that its existence would promote freedom.
+Roberts supports the reestablishment of the Office of the Australian Building and Construction Commissioner, which would have powers to fight union corruption in the construction industry, because he believes that its existence would promote freedom.
 He has stated that "we want to protect union members rather than the union bosses," and criticised the CFMEU for its impact upon small businesses.

 Welfare

-In his time in the senate, Roberts and One Nation voted with the government on a number of welfare cuts.
+In his time in the senate, Roberts and One Nation voted with the Coalition government on a number of welfare cuts.

 Sovereign citizen

-Roberts has frequently used a style of writing and terminology linked to the sovereign citizen movement, created by David Wynn Miller.
+Roberts has frequently used a style of writing and terminology linked to the sovereign citizen movement.
 This movement sees governments as illegitimate and attempts to assert the rights of individuals to ignore laws and taxes.
 Members of this movement aspire to exist outside both the social and legal bounds of society, and use colons and hyphens to evade what they claim is government enslavement via grammar.

 In 2011, Roberts wrote an affidavit to then Prime Minister Julia Gillard – addressing her as "The Woman, Julia-Eileen: Gillard., acting as The Honourable JULIA EILEEN GILLARD" — demanding that she sign a contract exempting him from paying the carbon tax and compensation of up to $280,000 if she didn't provide him with disclosure on 28 points, including evidence that "the Commonwealth of Australia CIK# 000805157 is not a corporation registered on the United States of America securities exchange".
 Roberts signed himself as "Malcolm-Ieuan: Roberts., the living soul".
 He has used this form of sovereign citizen address since, in a list of acknowledgements he wrote in 2013.
 Roberts is a prolific letter writer.
 He writes to politicians, government agencies, universities and scientists.
 The topic of these letters is mostly formal complaints regarding allegations of corruption in climate science.
 He keeps an archive of his letters and replies at his website.

 Roberts stated in 2016 that he did not identify as a "sovereign citizen".